Massey products in the \'etale cohomology of number fields: Massey products for number fields

 \subsection{Computations of Massey products}

-In this subsection, we will give formulas for 3-fold Massey products in the étale cohomology of $X$.
+In this subsection, we will give formulas for 3-fold Massey products in the \'etale cohomology of $X$.
+Recall the definition of $P_y$ in Section \ref{sec:etale}.
 We will find these formulas by first giving, for $x, y\in H^1(X, \ZZ/p\ZZ),$ a formula for the map

 By Proposition \ref{prop:coins-et} and with $x,y,z$ as in there, this is enough information to determine the Massey product $\langle x,y,z\rangle$ in favorable situations.
 Indeed, when either $x=y$ or when